tarunngusain08/System-Design/E-Commerce/Orders.md

    - `POST /auth/login`: Authenticate a user (admin or customer) and obtain an access token.
    - `POST /auth/logout`: Invalidate the current access token and log out the user.

+## Concurrency and Parallelism Scope:

+1. **Order Placement**:
+   - **Endpoints**: `/orders`
+   - **Concurrency Scope**: Implement concurrency to handle multiple order placement requests simultaneously.
+Use goroutines to process each order request independently, allowing efficient utilization of system resources and reducing response time.
+Implement techniques like connection pooling to manage database connections efficiently and handle concurrent database transactions.

+2. **Inventory Management**:
+   - **Endpoints**: `/products`, `/products/{product_id}`
+   - **Concurrency Scope**: Utilize concurrency to handle concurrent requests for retrieving, adding, updating, and deleting products from the inventory.
+Employ goroutines to process inventory management operations concurrently, ensuring timely updates and accurate inventory tracking.
+Implement caching mechanisms to reduce database load and improve performance during concurrent product retrieval operations.

+3. **Payment Handling**:
+   - **Endpoints**: `/payments`, `/payments/{payment_id}`
+   - **Concurrency Scope**: Implement parallel processing to handle payment transactions efficiently.
+Use asynchronous processing or background workers to process payment requests concurrently, allowing the system to handle multiple payment transactions simultaneously.
+Employ techniques like message queues to distribute payment processing tasks across multiple workers and ensure scalability and fault tolerance.

+4. **Order Fulfillment**:
+   - **Endpoints**: `/orders/{order_id}/fulfillment`, `/orders/{order_id}/tracking`
+   - **Concurrency Scope**: Utilize parallelism to handle order fulfillment and tracking operations concurrently.
+Implement asynchronous processing or background tasks to handle order fulfillment tasks such as shipping label generation and tracking information updates concurrently with other system operations.
+Employ distributed locking or optimistic concurrency control to ensure consistency when updating order status and tracking information.

+5. **Admin Dashboard**:
+   - **Endpoints**: `/admin/orders`, `/admin/orders/{order_id}`, `/admin/inventory`, `/admin/inventory/{product_id}`
+   - **Concurrency Scope**: Implement concurrency to support concurrent administrative tasks such as viewing orders and managing inventory.
+Use goroutines to handle administrative requests concurrently, ensuring responsiveness and scalability of the admin dashboard.
+Employ caching mechanisms to cache frequently accessed administrative data and reduce database load during concurrent administrative operations.

+6. **Security and Authentication**:
+   - **Endpoints**: `/auth/login`, `/auth/logout`
+   - **Concurrency Scope**: Implement concurrent request handling for user authentication and authorization.
+Use goroutines to handle authentication and authorization requests concurrently, allowing the system to process multiple login and logout requests simultaneously.
+Employ techniques like rate limiting and request throttling to prevent abuse and ensure system stability under heavy load.

+### Coding Practices for Concurrency:
+- Utilize goroutines to execute concurrent tasks efficiently.
+- Implement asynchronous processing or background workers to handle long-running tasks asynchronously.
+- Employ techniques like connection pooling and caching to optimize database interactions and reduce contention.
+- Utilize message queues or task queues to distribute workload and handle tasks concurrently.
+- Implement synchronization mechanisms such as mutexes or channels to coordinate access to shared resources and prevent data races.
+- Use error handling and retry mechanisms to handle transient failures and ensure robustness in concurrent environments.